-- (1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o Integrated Wellness Acquisition Corp, 148 N Main Street, Florida, NY 10921. - (2) IWH Sponsor LP, our sponsor, is the record holder of 2,875,000 Class B ordinary shares.
-IWH Sponsor GP LLC is the general partner of our sponsor.
+- (1) Unless otherwise noted, the business address of each of the following entities or individuals is c/o Integrated Wellness Acquisition Corp, 59 N. Main Street, Suite 1, Florida, NY 10921. - (2) Class B Ordinary Shares are convertible into Class A Ordinary Shares on a one-for-one basis, subject to adjustment pursuant to the anti-dilution provisions contained therein.
+Class B Ordinary Shares otherwise have the same rights as Class A Ordinary Shares, except that prior to our initial business combination, only Class B Ordinary Shares have the right to vote in the election of directors. - (3) The shares reported in this row are held of record by our Sponsor, Suntone Investment Pty Ltd, an Australian proprietary limited company.
+Jiang Hui Bao, the Chief Executive Officer of our Sponsor, may be deemed to have beneficial ownership of the securities held of record by our Sponsor but disclaims any such beneficial ownership except to the extent of her pecuniary interest therein. - (4) The shares reported in this row are held of record by the prior sponsor, which is the record holder of 862,500 Class B Ordinary Shares.
+IWH Sponsor GP LLC is the general partner of the prior sponsor.
 Hadrien Forterre, Antonio Varano Della Vergiliana and Arcturus Holdings, LLC are the managing members of IWH Sponsor GP LLC.
 James MacPherson is the managing member of Arcturus Holdings, LLC.
-By virtue of these relationships, each of these entities and individuals may be deemed to share beneficial ownership of the securities held of record by our sponsor.
-Each of them disclaims any such beneficial ownership except to the extent of their pecuniary interest therein. - (3) According to a Schedule 13G filed on December 17, 2021, Saba Capital Management, L.P., a Delaware limited partnership, Saba Capital Management GP, LLC, a Delaware limited liability company, and Mr. Boaz R. Weinstein, a citizen of the United States (together, the "Reporting Persons") hold 625,000 of our Class A ordinary shares.
-The business address for each of the Reporting Persons is 405 Lexington Avenue, 58th Floor, New York, New York 10174.
+By virtue of these relationships, each of these entities and individuals may be deemed to share beneficial ownership of the securities held of record by the prior sponsor.
+Each of them disclaims any such beneficial ownership except to the extent of their pecuniary interest therein.